Term Life Insurance

 Your beneficiary will receive the death benefit payout amount in the unfortunate event of your death during the policy period.
 If the policy period has lapsed or if you have discontinued paying premiums even though the policy term has not expired, then no benefit may be paid.

-Who Should Choose Term Life Insurance?
+Who Is Term Life Insurance For?

 A Young Family